Board of Directors

 Helaine is a generalist fine and decorative arts appraiser specializing in estate, divorce and donation evaluations and a certified member and past President of the Appraisers Association of America, Inc. She is a longtime contributor to Hearst's Country Living Magazine, she co-authors a weekly syndicated column "Treasures in Your Attic" for Tronc (Tribune Information Services) and co-hosted "Treasures in Your Attic," a television show seen on PBS stations.
 She has extensive non-profit board experience and has worked as a consultant for numerous museums and historical societies throughout the US.

-Helaine is a member of Art Table, a a former director of the National Arts Club, and member of the Board of Advisors for the Center for Painted Wall Preservation Inc. and The Salvador Dali Research Center and currently is the Vice President of the CPWP.
+Helaine is a member of Art Table, a former director of the National Arts Club, is a member of the Board of Advisors for the Salvador Dali Research Center and currently is the Vice President of the CPWP.

 Emelie Gevalt, Curator of Folk Art, American Folk Art Museum